younata/network/README.md

 ***
 ###Further Work

 ~~I'm interested in taking this to a 3d graph, the two current thoughts are either to figure out a way to map an IP address to a point in a cube, or have two planes (one is the source plane, the other is the destination), and have packets travel from one plane to the other.~~ This has been implemented.
-Pass in a second argument (sudo ./network \<device\> foo) to enable it.